'The Leicester of the East' – Aizawl FA are the champions of I-League 2016-17. pic.twitter.com/JoVfTbiRqo

 What made this title win even more special is the fact that Aizawl were relegated down to the second division of Indian football last season, and were only instigated back to the topmost division at the start of this campaign, after a number of Goan football clubs boycotted the competition.

-Moreover, with the club boasting a much smaller budget than the likes of Mohun Bagan and Bengaluru FC, it was once again proved that the hard work and dedication shown by Khalid Jamil’s men was more than enough to secure this historic victory.
+Moreover, with the club boasting of a much smaller budget than the likes of Mohun Bagan and Bengaluru FC, it was once again proved that the hard work and dedication shown by Khalid Jamil’s men was more than enough to secure this historic victory.

 Written by Kunal Kambli